ouspg/CompSec-return-templates/Lab6Template/README.md

 Find coordinates of hidden caches from browser and email from volatile memory of the machine.
 Explain shortly how you achieved the results.

 ```
-*insert coordinates, corresponding location codenames and explanation how you find them here*
+*insert coordinates, corresponding location codenames and explanation how you found them*
 ```

 #### x)